Public Registry Scanning

-- On demand: Manually request the scan of a container using the Lacework CLI.
+- On-demand: Manually request the scan of a container using the Lacework Console or Lacework CLI.

-In each registry guide, the Container Registry Support section will list the methods available for the registry type.
+In each registry guide, the Container Registry Support section lists the methods available for the registry type.

 Create a registry integration to start automatically scanning your images.

 Container Registry Support

 You must integrate the container registry that contains repositories with the container images that you want to assess for vulnerabilities.